Top 5 Accounting Tricks Every Small Business Owner Should Know

 • A builder may claim protective gear, tools, and vehicle costs.

-• A childcare centre can claim for toys, cleaning supplies, and staff training expenses.
+• A childcare centre can claim toys, cleaning supplies, and staff training expenses.

 • A café may claim uniforms, electricity, and delivery vehicle expenses.